Oprelvekin (Generic name)

 - Feeling short of breath with physical activity

 While you are getting this drug in your vein (IV), you may have a reaction.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.

 Treating side effects

-- Be careful when you’re handling sharp objects.
-Take extra safety precautions to avoid falling or bumping and bruising yourself.
+- Be careful when handling sharp objects.
+Be extra careful to avoid falling or bumping and bruising yourself.

 - Talk to your doctor or nurse about using saline eye drops if your eyes are dry or irritated.

 - Your platelet count will be checked with blood tests during your treatment.
 Your doctor or nurse will tell you what you must do to get this lab work done.
 These platelet counts will determine when to stop using oprelvekin.